-- Spatial Strategy. - Growth Targets. - Strategic Spatial Policies. - Thematic Policies. - 2.28 In preparing the Draft Bassetlaw Local Plan (January 2020) the Council updated these policies and prepared a number of additional, detailed policies, drawing on key issues identified, consultation comments and the SA.
-These were subject to SA and the findings were presented in the January 2020 SA Report.
-A number of changes were made to these policies in the Draft Bassetlaw Local Plan (November 2020) and the updated SA findings were reported in the accompanying SA Report. - 2.29 In June 2021 the Council carried out a Focussed Consultation which presented changes that it proposed to make to nine of the strategic policies previously set out in the November 2020 Draft Local Plan.
-These changes were made where evidence base work for the Local Plan and discussions with key stakeholders indicated that a revision would be needed in order to provide a consistent strategic planning policy framework.
-The Council carried out SA work on those changes internally and an SA document was published alongside the consultation document. - 2.30 A number of further changes were made by the Council to the policies in the Local Plan while it prepared the current Publication (Regulation 19) version of the Local Plan.
-The SA findings have been updated to reflect those changes and are reported in Chapter 6 of this report. - 2.31 There were a few presentational differences between the January 2020 SA Report and previous versions of the SA, which were also been carried forward into the SA Report for the Draft Bassetlaw Local Plan (November 2020) and this current SA Report.
+- where evidence base work for the Local Plan and discussions with key stakeholders indicated that a revision would be needed in order to provide a consistent strategic planning policy framework.
+The Council carried out SA work on those changes internally and an SA document was published alongside the consultation document. - 2.31 A number of further changes were made by the Council to the policies in the Local Plan while it prepared the Publication (Regulation 19) consultation document.
+The SA findings were updated to reflect those changes and were presented in the August 2021 SA Report. - 2.32 The Council then prepared the Publication Addendum Consultation January 2022, which proposes changes to a number of the policies in the Publication (Regulation 19) Local Plan, including the deletion of one policy and the addition of a new one.
+The SA Report that was prepared in August 2021 for the Publication (Regulation 19) Local Plan has been updated in its entirety, reflecting the changes to certain policies and so that the SA report (this document) presents a complete assessment of the Local Plan that the Council proposes will be submitted for Examination. - 2.33 There were a few presentational differences between the January 2020 SA Report and previous versions of the SA, which were also carried forward into the SA Reports for the Draft Bassetlaw Local Plan (November 2020) and the Publication (Regulation 19) Local Plan, as well as this current SA Report.
 For example, assessment matrices no longer list likely significant effects, mitigation, assumptions and uncertainties.
-This information is still included in the SA but is presented in a more streamlined format to make the assessment easier to understand.
+This information is still included in the SA but is presented in a more streamlined format to make the assessments easier to understand.
 The main assessment text and assessment matrices in Chapter 6 and Appendix 6 set out the likely significant effects identified, followed by recommendations for mitigation and/or enhancement of the policy.
 Uncertainties are made clear within the appraisal text itself and further information on uncertainties and assumptions are set out in the 'Uncertainties and Assumptions' section below.
 The site appraisal criteria are also a set of assumptions that guided the SA assessments.